 Advanced real-time filter by visa, region, value, weather & activity

-Currency: While Croatia is a part of the European Union, the country still doesn't use the euro as a common currency and the currency in use is the Croatian Kuna.
-Current conversion rate is available here.
+- Currency: While Croatia is a part of the European Union, the country still doesn't use the euro as a common currency and the currency in use is the Croatian Kuna.
+The current conversion rate is available here.

-Visa: Traveling to Croatia is easy if you are from the European Union (EU).
-Citizens of (amongst other countries) the US, Canada, Australia and New Zealand are also allowed to enter Croatia without a visa for stays of up to 90 days.
-Although Croatia became part of the EU during 2013, Croatia is not yet part of the "Schengen" zone.
-Be sure to check online for the latest entry requirements.
-Make sure your passport is valid for at least 6 months after your entry and that you have an available completely blank page in your passport.
+- Visa: Traveling to Croatia is easy if you are from the European Union (EU).
+Citizens of (amongst other countries) the US, Canada, Australia, and New Zealand are also allowed to enter Croatia without a visa for stays of up to 90 days.
+Although Croatia became part of the EU in 2013, Croatia is not yet part of the "Schengen" zone.

 Search for flights to